Please Note: This applies to the pre-2012/13 Focus model. The latest one doesn’t have the problem based on my own experience.

 Armed with what I’d found, I confronted the local Ford dealer.

-To cut a long story short, they replaced the “throttle case” and it has fixed the problem completely.
+To cut a long story short, they replaced the “throttle case” (don’t blame me – I’m not a mechanic, but that’s what the dealer told me) and it has fixed the problem completely.
 The car now idles constantly.

 Don’t be fobbed off.
 Make a nuisance of yourself if your Focus is playing up.